Hiring costs add up very quickly if an efficient process is not in place.

 Resumes are proven to be unreliable predictors of job outcomes because they downplay a candidate’s skill gaps and overemphasize education and experience.

 They’re also difficult to assess objectively.
 A mediocre resume may be treated as a top contender when reviewed after a poorly written one, for example.
-Although resumes are flawed, they are still a reality.
+Additionally, employers often automate their resume screening process by paying for software that screens candidates based on keywords or answers to particular questions.
+This often leads to bias.

 Freeing up HR to focus on important tasks other than sifting through piles of resumes seems like an efficient hiring strategy.
-But resume screening software has its downsides and can end up costing companies money for a return of candidates that may or may not have the necessary skills.
+But resume screening software has its downsides too:

 Investing in software that weeds out skilled candidates for arbitrary reasons while inadvertently encouraging other candidates to cheat the system is a waste of company time and money.

-Skills-based hiring eliminates these costs by ditching the resume altogether, testing for skills and behavior rather than a candidate’s ability to fit keywords into a document.
-As an added bonus, skills-based hiring finds better candidates who have proven they can perform in their role.
+Skills-based hiring eliminates these costs by conducting a talent assessment first: skills and behavior are evaluated accurately, rather than a candidate’s ability to fit keywords into a document.
+As a result, skills-based hiring finds better candidates who have proven their abilities.

 A research report by Glassdoor measuring global hiring trends during the first half of 2017, found that the interview process, on average, takes around 23.7 days.[2]